jsxgraph/jsxgraph/plugins/wordpress/readme.txt

 Caution:
 The current version has to be regarded as a development version.
 Use with caution!

-Installation: (by Admin)
+Installation: (by Admin)<br/>
-1. Upload the complete folder "jsxgraph" into your blogs plugins folder (wp-content/plugins)
+1. Upload the complete folder "jsxgraph" into your blogs plugins folder (wp-content/plugins)<br/>
-2. Navigate to the admin panel, there to your plugins and activate the JSXGraph plugin
+2. Navigate to the admin panel, there to your plugins and activate the JSXGraph plugin<br/>
-optional:
+optional:<br/>
-3. Remove the javascript-files in the plugins-folder in order to load the current version from the jsxgraph-website (same for the stylesheet).
+3. Remove the javascript-files in the plugins-folder in order to load the current version<br/>

-Usage:
+   from the jsxgraph-website (same for the stylesheet).<br/>

+Usage:<br/>
-1. Open a a blog post or new page and
+1. Open a a blog post or new page and<br/>
 2. write your desired content.
-At the position the construction should appear, create a construction by:
+At the position the construction should appear, create a construction by:<br/>
-	* switching to the code input
+	* switching to the code input<br/>
-	* inserting a &lt;jsxgraph&gt;-tag with all required parameters
+	* inserting a &lt;jsxgraph&gt;-tag with all required parameters<br/>
+	* NOTE: you do have to surround the &lt;jsxgraph&gt;-tag with &lt;pre&gt;&lt;jsxgraph ...&gt;&lt;/pre&gt;<br/>

 Be aware of the fact, that you dont't see the construction unless you leave the editor and save your document.

 == Screenshots ==

-1. Hypotrochoid
+1. Hypotrochoid `/tags/0.2/screenshot-1.jpg`
-2. Angles
+2. Angles `/tags/0.2/screenshot-2.jpg`
-3. Importing GEONExT and Intergeo files
+3. Importing GEONExT and Intergeo files `/tags/0.2/screenshot-3.jpg`
-4. Chart
+4. Chart `/tags/0.2/screenshot-4.jpg`
-5. Function plot with derivative and integral
+5. Function plot with derivative and integral `/tags/0.2/screenshot-5.jpg`
-6. Data plot and analysis
+6. Data plot and analysis `/tags/0.2/screenshot-6.jpg`

 == Examples ==